akhilub/DSA-Coding-Patterns/codeTemplates.md

         # left is the insertion point
         return left

 # Binary search: for greedy problems
+## Case: Problem Function  is monotonically decreasing

-If looking for a minimum
+- If looking for a minimum

     def fn(arr):
         def check(x):